muratcanyeldan/MavenAnalyzer/README.md

 ## How It Works

-1. **POM Parsing**: The application parses POM files and extracts dependency information, including versions.
-This can be done using either uploaded POM content or by accessing POM files directly from the local filesystem.
+1. **Environment Detection**: The application detects whether it's running in Docker or on a local machine
-2. **Version Checking**: It uses the Maven Repository API to check for newer versions of dependencies.
+2. **POM Handling**:
-3. **Analysis**: It categorizes dependencies as up-to-date, outdated, or unidentified.
+   - In Docker: Creates a temporary Maven project with the provided POM content
-4. **Visualization**: It generates charts showing the distribution of dependency statuses.
+   - On local machine: Can use paths to existing projects or create temporary projects
-5. **History**: It tracks changes in dependency status over time.
+3. **POM Parsing**: Extracts dependency information including versions

-**Note:** When using the `pomPath` feature to analyze files directly from your local filesystem, the backend must be run directly on the host machine (not in Docker) to have proper file system access.
+4. **Version Checking**: Uses the Maven Repository API to check for newer versions

-## Known Limitations
+5. **Analysis**: Categorizes dependencies as up-to-date, outdated, or unidentified

-- Version comparison is simplified and may not fully match Maven's resolution logic in complex cases
+6. **Vulnerability Scanning**: Checks dependencies against known vulnerabilities (demo feature)
-- Vulnerability detection is a demonstration feature and not based on real security databases
+7. **Visualization**: Generates charts showing the distribution of dependency statuses
-- The application does not currently handle multi-module Maven projects
+8. **Notification**: Can send notifications when analysis completes

 ## Contributing